Asian stocks mixed after Wall St steadies amid rate fears

 The yield on the two-year Treasury rose to 5.05% from 5.02%.
 It’s near its highest level since 2007.

-Yields on shorter-term Treasurys are above those for Treasurys that pay off farther in the future.
+Yields on shorter-term Treasurys are above those for Treasurys that pay off further in the future.
 Wall Street sees that as a fairly reliable indicator of an impending recession.

-In energy markets, benchmark U.S. crude lost 2 cents to $76.64 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark U.S. crude gained 4 cents to $76.70 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract fell 92 cents on Wednesday to $76.66.
-Brent crude, the price basis for international oil trading, shed 3 cents to $82.63 per barrel in London.
+Brent crude, the price basis for international oil trading, added 4 cents to $82.70 per barrel in London.
 It retreated 63 cents the previous session to $82.66.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.